tbewley/RR/README.md

 # Renaissance Robotics codebase
-This repository is associated with the text Renaissance Robotics, by Thomas Bewley.<BR>
+This code repository is associated with the text Renaissance Robotics, by Thomas Bewley.<BR>
 The various codes and text files in this repository are broken out by chapters.
 I am currently working on Chapters 1-6.

 PART 1: TECHNOLOGY<BR>